-If you do not specify a routing tag here (i.e. routing tag is 0), then the routing tag configured for this remote station in the PPTP connection list will be taken for the associated gateway.
+The routing tag configured for this remote station in the PPTP connection list is taken for the associated gateway.

 Enter the IP address of the additional gateway to be used for this PPTP remote station.

 Enter the routing tag for setting the route to the relevant remote gateway.